jesperby/siteseeker_normalizer/README.md

-# SiteseekerNormalizer
+# Siteseeker Normalizer

-A Ruby Gem for making requests and parsing the response from Siteseeker to a structured object.
+Ruby gem for Siteseeker integration.
+Performs requests and parses the response from Siteseeker.
+Search results is available as a structured object ready to use in Rails templates or another Ruby context.

+## Requirements
+Ruby 1.9.3 or 2.0.

 ## Installation